benyanke/docs/_posts/2018-10-11-setup-x2go-server.markdown

 sudo apt install -y x2golxdebindings
 ```

+Note that X2Go server does not work well with Unity or Gnome.
+Mate is generally the easiest desktop
+environment to use, because it is simple, lightweight, and well supported by x2go.
+KDE is also
+fairly usable.

 ## Client Installation

 X2Go has two main clients available, the main client simply called `x2goclient`, as well as a lighter